Octagon-simon/octaValidate/README.md

 - ALPHA_SPACES - The value must contain letters or Spaces only!
 - ALPHA_NUMERIC - The value must contain letters and numbers.
 - DATE_MDY - The value must be a valid date with the format mm/dd/yyyy.
-- DIGITS - The value must be valid digits.
+- DIGITS - The value must be valid digits or numbers.
 - PWD - The value must contain at least one number and one uppercase and lowercase letter, and at least 8 or more characters.
 - EMAIL - The value must be a valid Email Address.
 - URL - The value must be a valid URL